 RAG in Production: Fix Chunking and Re-Ranking Before Touching Embeddings

-Most RAG pipelines fail on chunking or re-ranking before they fail on embedding quality.
+Most RAG pipelines fail on chunking or re-ranking before embedding quality.
 A diagnostic-first framework for finding and fixing the right bottleneck.

 Why this matters